socketry/performance/fiber-vs-thread/readme.md

 **Performance Impact**:
 - **Thread scheduling and signal handling**: Now handled directly by the GVL, removing the need for a separate timer thread.
-- **Improved thread context switching ~50%**: From 0.987 μs/switch (Ruby 2.5) to 0.522 μs/switch (Ruby 2.6), due to the elimination of the timer thread.
+- **Improved thread context switching**: Due to the elimination of the timer thread.

 ### Ruby 2.6: Native Assembly Implementation